MetanoKid/coding-scars/_drafts/log-window-4.md

 }
 {% endhighlight %}

-A style, as we can see, has the concept of a `DataTrigger`.
+A `Style`, as we can see, has the concept of a `DataTrigger`.
 It takes a `Binding` and a `Value` to test against, and if it matches then the `Setters` are applied.
 In our case just a text color, but we could use other styling.
-Finally, we assign the whole style to the `ItemContainerStyle`, which is the style for the `ListViewItem` entries.
+Finally, we assign the whole style to the `ItemContainerStyle`, which is the one applied to the `ListViewItem` entries.

 This is the result:

 ![Styled log messages]({{ '/' | absolute_url }}/assets/images/per-post/log-window-4/styled-log-messages.png){: .align-center}

+Looking nice, huh?
 However, there's something missing, isn't it?

 ## Filtering